gnormal/gnorm/site/content/gnorm-vs/_index.md

 ## Caveats

-Many of these tools support more databases that Gnorm at this time (gnorm only supports Postgres and MySQL).
+Many of these tools support more databases that Gnorm at this time (gnorm only supports Postgres, MySQL and sqlite).
 All of these tools are fine works of craftsmanship and if they fit your need, you should absolutely use them.